v4ngelix/w8-tracker/README.md

 - [ ] If bad... flames?
 - [ ] Scaled labels.
 In mobile they don't fit.
 - [ ] Ceck lighthouse scores
-- [ ] Track performance
+- [ ] Track performance.
--

 ## Structural changes
 - [ ] Would love to have both online and a robust offline mode.
 Offline meaning if API is down, the page still gets served.
 - [ ] If offline or bad connectivity use a worker? to submit changes when the connectivity is restored?
 - [ ] Kasuta sesa 80 või 433 porti.
 Lihtsalt kui api on maas serveeritakse by default index html?
 Veidi teine struktuur
-- [ ] Vb eraldada w8 old ja new, et vana jääks ülesse aga uut saaks ka arendada.

 - [ ] Check/Update Github Issues
 - [ ] Load fonts, then render the page.
-- [ ] W8 axis can only show täisarv
-- [ ] Use fieldset for nice looking inputs.
-Also refactor adding form, it's currently quite difficult to maintain.